 [20:32, 31/07/2021] Lily: @Rory Duffy do you want to explain wth is going on?

 Job done, as far as I am concerned.
 I do not need to respond or follow up to Lily's message or indeed any of the other messages prior to that.
 If Lily would like explanation on what is going on, she can simply re-read my message.
 Easy.
 The sole purpose of that "What in the actual gay" WhatsApp group was nothing more than a virtual space for me to serve that 1 single message (outlining my take on all of this, i.e., "WTF is going on") to 5 people at once.
 Plant a seed.
 Boom. 💣 💥

 20s & 30s

 Send it to:

-I would hold off sending until tomorrow morning first thing before she starts work, when she is feeling fresh.
+I advised Jenny to hold off sending until tomorrow morning first thing before she starts work, when she is feeling fresh.
 People will also be more likely to read it in the morning.
-Once sent, reward self with an ice cream or a mid-morning pastry.
+Once sent, she should reward herself with an ice cream or a mid-morning pastry.